South Koreans vote for new president in wake of Yoon's ouster over martial law

 Lee, whose Democratic Party led the legislative effort to oust Yoon, has emerged as the clear frontrunner in opinion surveys released in recent weeks.

-More than 15 million people already have cast ballots during a two-day early voting period last week, accounting for nearly 35% of the country’s 44.4 million eligible voters.
+Around a million people had cast their ballots nationwide as of 7 a.m., the National Election Commission said.
+More than 15 million people had already voted during a two-day early voting period last week, accounting for nearly 35% of the country’s 44.4 million eligible voters.

 In his final campaign speeches Monday, Lee promised to revitalize the economy, reduce inequality and ease national divisions.
 He urged the people to vote for him, arguing that a win by Kim would allow Yoon’s “rebellion forces” to return.